This page is based on information from David Nijjar and Zia Chaudhry, and from various websites.

 To even out any advantage or disadvantage of starting with more or fewer cards, I recommend that the players take turns to deal.

-The player who holds the Ace of Spades begins by playing it face up on the table, and each of the other players must play also a card face up.
+The player who holds the Ace of Spades begins by playing it face up on the table, and each of the other players must also play a card face up.
 For convenience, this may be done in clockwise order, but in this first trick it is not strictly necessary for players to wait for their turn before playing.
 Those players who have a spade must play a spade of their choice; those who have no spades may play any card they wish.
 When everyone has played one card, these cards are gathered and set aside face down, beginning a waste pile.
 The player who had the Ace of Spades now begins the second trick by playing any one of his her remaining cards face up on the table.

 Second and subsequent tricks